 The ecology report created after the assessment and provided to the local council will include all relevant data from the ecology survey, including information about the site or property, confirmation of whether animals or plants are present, and recommended next steps and further surveys that will mitigate for them if they are.
 Once all necessary changes have been made to accommodate any protected species in the vicinity, the ecological consultant will be able to provide assurances to the local authorities that the developer has fulfilled their requirements, prompting a planning condition.

 In terms of further ecology surveys, if additional assessments are needed on the site or property after the ecologist has found evidence of a species that requires a comprehensive investigation, a more focused survey will be needed before the developer can ease the qualms of the local planning authority.
-For protected species of animal, further surveys may include badger surveys, barn owl surveys, bat surveys, dormouse surveys, great crested newt surveys, otter surveys, reptile surveys or water vole surveys, and for protected species of plant, further surveys may include giant hogweed surveys, Himalayan balsam surveys, injurious weed surveys or Japanese knotweed surveys.
+For animals, protected species surveys may include badger surveys, barn owl surveys, bat surveys (preliminary roost assessment and bat emergence survey), dormouse surveys, great crested newt surveys, otter surveys, reptile surveys or water vole surveys, and for plants, further surveys may include giant hogweed surveys, Himalayan balsam surveys, injurious weed surveys or Japanese knotweed surveys.

 Start the Ecological Assessment Process

 Skilled in providing ecological solutions and attending to the needs of professional and private clients accordingly, our ecology team has extensive experience in conducting ecology surveys to progress developments and meet planning requirements.
 Even if you aren’t sure of the ecology survey you need, get in touch and we can point you in the right direction.